 The downside to using your phone/ device for the internet is that it can use up all your mobile data pretty quickly if you’re not careful, leaving you without any for later in your trip.

-For this reason, if you think you’ll use the internet a lot, you will probably want to get a wifi dongle.
+For this reason, if you think you’ll use the internet a lot (or want faster speeds) you will probably want to get a wifi dongle.
 This applies whether you’re motorhoming in the UK or whether you’re heading into Europe.

-When we first started, we had a Huawei wifi dongle (below), which was very good.
-We used it with EE, and as long as there was a strong phone signal, we were able to get pretty decent internet: most of this website and our Youtube videos have been uploaded using this motorhome wifi dongle.
+When we first started, we had a Huawei wifi dongle (below), which was a very good option.
+We used it with EE, and as long as there was a strong phone signal strength, we were able to get pretty decent internet: most of this website and our Youtube videos have been uploaded using this motorhome wifi dongle.

 Another popular brand is the Netgear range (shown below the 4g and 5g models).

-Buying a SIM card for a mobile wifi dongle
+Buying a SIM card for a motorhome internet dongle

-When you buy a wifi dongle, you’ll need to buy a SIM card to use with it.
+When you buy a wifi dongle, you’ll need to buy a SIM card on a network to use with it.
 This needs to be a DATA sim, not a phone sim.

 Prepaid ones are great, but read the small print; often, once they’re activated, you only have so long to use the data before you lose it.
-We pay for our data sim monthly because we use it so often.
+I pay a monthly fee for our data sim because we use it so often, but this isn’t necessary if you’re only making the occasional trip overseas.
 Do whatever works best for you.

 Make sure you buy the correct size SIM card for the dongle.
 Many take either nano-SIMs or micro-SIMs.
 If in doubt, go into a mobile shop and ask for advice once you have the dongle.

-If you don’t use the dongle for a long period of time (I think it’s around 6 months) you might have to reactivate the sim card before you can use it again- this should be mentioned in your instructions.
+If you don’t use the dongle for long stretches at a time (I think it’s around 6 months) you might have to reactivate the sim card before you can use it again- this should be mentioned in your instructions.

 Best Motorhome wifi SIM cards